vkj00/agent/README.md

 # agent
-# agent for the jenkins to connect node in other terminal or nodes.
+# agent for the jenkins to connect node in other terminal or nodes
-18.189.44.189